-‘Winging’ an interview is never usually a good idea and its obvious to any recruiter or hirer when you arrive unprepared and lacking information.
+‘Winging’ an interview is never usually a good idea and its often obvious to any recruiter or hirer when you arrive unprepared and lacking information.
 Considering the internet has a constant influx of information on interview questions, there really is no excuse not to brush up and put yourself that step ahead!

 Some of the main questions appear simple, but practising them will help your confidence, show your preparation and highlight your knowledge.